Home / Career Advice / Compensation / How to Negotiate Your Salary

 Negotiations can be frustrating, but if you allow your emotions to creep in, you risk losing your cool and failing to reach an agreement.

-It can be helpful to remember that this is a business deal, and both sides have goals they’re trying to achieve.
-You want to get a job with a comfortable salary, and the company wants to land a qualified candidate who fits within their budget.
-But ultimately, you’re both also working toward a shared goal: to reach a figure you both feel good about and have you say ‘yes’ to the job.
+It can be helpful to remember that this is a business deal, and both sides have goals to achieve.
+You want a job with a comfortable salary, and the company wants to land a qualified candidate who fits within their budget.
+But ultimately, you’re both working toward a shared goal: to reach a figure you both feel good about and have you say ‘yes’ to the job.